AHolwell/HomeLINK/README.md

 If you would rather not deploy the api I will have it hosted at `api.homelink.nuvolaconsulting.co.uk` and will provide you with the credentials for some users.

+Note I have manually disabled signups for the hosted version, please use the provided credentials.

 ## Get started

 The following steps assumes you have access to an AWS account with sufficient IAM permissions to provision.
 Further you will need the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed on your machine.